Zuri 2.0 (production model)

-In 2017, Czech entrepreneur Michal Illich began his start-up company and conceptualized an aircraft with wings using hybrid-electric vertical takeoff and landing (VTOL) technology for urban air mobility (UAM) between two cities (intercity flight).
+In 2017, Czech entrepreneur Michal Illich began his start-up company and conceptualized an aircraft with wings using hybrid-electric vertical takeoff and landing (VTOL) technology for advanced air mobility (AAM) between two cities (intercity flight).
 Illich has stated he started his company due to his frustration with the length of time it takes to fly between two fairly close cities using commercial jets.
 As of October 2021, the company has raised over €2.4 million in financing.
 The company is currently hiring.

 Illich reports he has founded several companies since 1999 and as of 2010, he is both an active investor in more than 20 companies and an entrepreneur in software and hardware.
 The company has received funding, is currently looking for more funding and is hiring employees.